AxelUser/blog/content/blog/002-callermembername-attribute-for-logging/index.md

 }
 ```

-If you invoke it like `Log(msg)`, compiler will translate this invocation into `Log(msg, null)`.
+If you call this method with `Log(msg)`, the compiler translates this to `Log(msg, null)`.

+## Enhancing Optional Parameters with Caller Attributes

-So, with this trio you can tune this behavior.
-Just put them before optional parameters at you method and the compiler will change pre-defined values:
+You can enhance this behavior using caller attributes.
+By placing these attributes before the optional parameters in your method, the compiler will automatically fill in the predefined values:

-- `[CallerFilePath]` will pass the full path of your source code file, where method was invoked.
+- `CallerFilePath` passes the full path of the source code file where the method was called.
-- `[CallerLineNumber]` will pass the line number (`int`) of code, where method was invoked.
+- `CallerLineNumber` passes the line number (as an integer) where the method was called.
-- `[CallerMemberName]` will pass the name of member (ctor, method, property, event, etc), which invoked method.
+- `CallerMemberName` passes the name of the member (constructor, method, property, event, etc.) that called the method.

+## Example: Tracing or Logging

-For example, you want to write tracing or logging, and you want to know place in code, where some event occurred.
+For instance, if you want to write tracing or logging code and need to know where an event occurred, you can use these attributes as shown below:
-Now, you can just write like this:

 ```csharp
 public static void TraceEvent(string message,